Evening Cat Productions

 Tina gets more than she bargained for when selling her mum's old record player.
 This short drama illustrates the complexities of a life lived beneath the shadows of a loved one's mental health struggles, while coming to terms with the grief of losing said relative.

-We are delighted to announce we're back in Development!
-Come back soon for more updates and crew introductions.
+We are delighted to announce we're officially in pre-production!
+Come back soon for more updates and crew introductions on this Sheffield-based short.
+Or meet some of the current cast and crew below.

 Director: Calvin Duffy